🚪 Eviction Notices & Defenseinternational

 Deadline

-Notice must be given at least the required number of days (30/60/90) before the intended termination date.
+Notice must be given at least the required number of days (15–90 depending on state and tenancy length) before the intended termination date.
 The termination date must fall on the last day of a rental period.
+Count carefully: most states count from the day after service, not the day of service.

 🏛️ Authority

-Local housing court.
-File unlawful detainer action if tenant does not vacate by the termination date.
+Local housing court or superior court.
+File unlawful detainer or summary eviction action if tenant does not vacate by the termination date.
+In just-cause jurisdictions, the court will verify the stated reason.

 ⚖️ Legal basis